Drip Roasters

 Altitude: 1812 masl, 5.2°S

 The farm that bears the name La Confianza is located in the hamlet of Las Pirias, around 40 minutes from the Chirinos district in the San Ignacio province of Cajamarca.
-Jose Angel Espinoza Caruajulca runs the farm along with his wife, Edita Peralta, and with the help of their sons.
+Jose Angel Espinoza Caruajulca has been running the farm along with his wife, Edita Peralta, for many years.
+Even though their own experience growing up on a farm has taught them the necessary skills and experience to work independently, they wanted to make sure their kids finish school before potentially working in coffee farming themselves.
 Besides La Confianza, which is about two hectares in size, they run two other farms and a total of around ten hectares.
+These days, at an advanced age, the couple luckily receives a lot of help from their sons, many of whom have moved into coffee farming themselves and started to run their own farms as well.

 Besides coffee and family, there's one other big passion that Angel and Edita follow: beekeeping.
 What began as a fun little side project has become an important side income for them.
-They now have around 20 beehives spread across their three farms.
+They now have lots of beehives spread across their three farms.
 Angel says: «I'm building modules for my beehives to keep the bees safe from rain and wind», and Edita adds: «Thanks to the bees, our coffee harvest continues.
 Bees travel far and pollenize our coffee flowers.
 They help us and our planet.» As experienced farmers, they understand and appreciate the environment they live in and recognize the need to maintain and foster the biodiversity.

 Origin Coffee Lab